SyneRyder - who am i?

 A couple of years after I first came up with the nickname, I discovered that Syne is a real name.
 To my horror, I discovered that it is a female name!
 I guess I'm just keeping in touch with my feminine side.
 Or maybe it's one of those names that can be used by both genders, like Chris or Kelly.

-It's not uncommon for my nickname to be spelt incorrectly.
+It's common for my nickname to be spelt incorrectly.
 Frequent misspellings include Sinerider, Synerider, Sineryder, Snyeryder and even Snyderyder.
 It's easier to remember if you just call me by my shorter nickname, Syne.

 I've heard all the "Do you ride sinewaves?" jokes so don't even think about mentioning it.
 The answer is that I don't ride sine waves, but even if I did it would be less painful than riding a sawtooth or pulse waveform.